Generator coordinate method for transition-state dynamics in nuclear fission: GCM methodology for transmission channels

 \section{GCM methodology for transmission channels}

 The usual procedure for applying the GCM to nuclear spectroscopy consists of the following steps.

-1) Define a set of configurations calculated in mean-field theory and constrained by some physical one-body field such as the mass quadrupole moment $Q$.
+1) Select a set of configurations calculated in mean-field theory and constrained by some physical one-body field such as the mass quadrupole moment $Q$.
 The set of expectation values of the field $(q_1,q_2,...q_{N})$ defines an $N$-dimensional basis for the configuration space.
+In more advanced approaches the configurations are projected to restore broken symmetries.

 2) Calculate the matrix $\bfN$ of overlaps between configurations and the matrix $\bfH$ of the Hamiltonian or the energy functional that plays the role of the Hamiltonian in the mean-field theory.
 Here and below we use boldface symbols for matrices.